padok-team/dojo-guestbook/README.md

 ### How

 1. Transform your current pod into a deployment.
-You just need to put everything from `Pod.spec` to the `Deployment.spec.template.spec`.
+You need to put everything from `Pod.spec` to the `Deployment.spec.template.spec`.
 2. What are these "selector"?
 Can you modify them?
 3. Play along with replicas.
 Try to delete some pods.
 4. Modify something in you template, and watch closely the way your pods are replaced.
 Is there any _downtime_?